This Daikon Noodle Soup has got to be one of my favorite noodle soup recipes. It’s easy to make and will definitely make your taste buds happy.

 How to Make Daikon Noodle Soup

-Step 1.
-Remove outer skin of the Daikon root with a potato peeler.
+#1.
+Remove the outer skin of the Daikon root with a potato peeler.
 Using the smallest blade on a spiral slicer, spiralize the root into long, thin, spaghetti-like strands.
 For best results, trim the strands with kitchen scissors once they reach about 10-12” long.
 Place trimmed strands on clean kitchen or paper towels to absorb excess moisture and set aside.

 Tip: Don’t cut the onions too thin, or they may burn while cooking.